bjoberg/kolours/README.md

 # Kolours

-Web app that lets you play around with your favorite hexcidecimal colors.
+Web app that lets you play around with your favorite colors.

 ## Installation